Football clubs

 1914 - 1923

-United Banks was formed as Hastings Banks and also referred to as Hastings Wanderers for a brief period; the team played at Ore Valley and then Bopeep.
+United Banks was originally formed as Hastings Banks and was, for a brief period, also referred to as Hastings Wanderers.
+The team played at Ore Valley before later moving to Bopeep.

 United Clothiers